 Vitamin B – Bewegung in Berlin

-Katrine’s classes via Vitamin Bewegung are tailored made for pregnant women, and all the special care that is needed during that very special time.
+Katrine’s classes are tailored made for pregnant women, and all the special care that is needed during that very special time.
 You check the pre-natal yoga class.
 There is also a class completely dedicated to women who gave birth via c-section.
 This requires extra-attention to how core abdominal muscles are strengten after such a surgery.
 It is called “Rückbildungskurs nach Kaiserschnitt Berlin“.
 Katrine’s experience and personality is a big comfort when it comes to do something good for you and your baby.
 She can also consult on how to best carry your baby around, in wraps or other.
 English is no problem.

 “Most affordable Yoga class in Berlin” honor prize